 As a member of Innerworkings' Global Team, Amy collaborates with senior leaders to drive strategic priorities and corporate direction.
 When she's not helping brands improve their marketing strategies, Amy is a competitive triathlete, member of Team USA Duathlon, and volunteers with the San Francisco American Marketing Association and her College Alumni Board (St. Olaf).

-Blake is a Doctor of Physical Therapy and Strength and Conditioning Specialist at Bespoke Treatments in New York City.
-In that role, Blake has guided countless patients through a variety of musculoskeletal injuries by creating programs tailored specific to each individual.
-Blake also coaches some of the fastest runners in NYC, including former 1500m World Champion Nuhamin Bogale.
+I am a Doctor of Physical Therapy and Strength and Conditioning Specialist at Bespoke Treatments in New York City.
+In that role, I've guided countless patients through a variety of musculoskeletal injuries by creating comprehensive programs tailored to each individual.

-Blake believes that technology will help remove barriers to quality information and care, and is passionate about bringing his expertise to places that need it most.
-He's curently the Assistant Coach for his hometown high school, remotely managing performance and injury from his base in NYC as the team chases their first Indiana State Championship.
+I believe that technology will help remove barriers to quality information and care, and I'm passionate about bringing my expertise to places that need it most.
+I'm also the assistant cross country coach for my hometown high school, remotely managing performance and injury from my base in NYC as the team chases their first Indiana State Championship.

-Previously, Blake served as a Fitness Specialist at The New York Athletic Club, a club that champions amateur athletics and has been home to countless Olympians since it's inception in 1868.
-He also served as a Resident Assistant during graduate school, responsible for developing culture, creating activity programming, serving as a role model, and counseling students through undergraduate life.
+Previously, I've served as a Fitness Specialist at The New York Athletic Club, a club that champions amateur athletics and has been home to countless Olympians since its inception in 1868.
+I also served as a Resident Assistant during graduate school, responsible for developing culture, creating activity programming, serving as a role model, and counseling students through undergraduate life.

-Additionally, Blake has been featured in numerous magazine publications for topics related to physical therapy, health & wellness.
+Additionally, I've been featured in numerous magazine publications for topics related to physical therapy, health & wellness.

 Bill Fabrocini is a clinical specialist in orthopedic physical therapy and sports performance training coach.
 He has worked at the Aspen Club Sports Medicine Institute in various capacities since 1989 along with running his own training and consulting business, Bill Fabrocini LLC.
 During the course of his 30 year career he has designed exercise programs for several prestigious companies both on the private and public sector.
 He has also worked with athletes from a broad range including Olympic medalists, professional sports, collegiate sports, ballet dancers and companies, youth sport organizations, and the everyday recreational athlete.
 Most recently he served as the rehabilitation and strength conditioning advisor for the Guadalajara Chivas in the Mexican professional soccer league.